 I like the occasional trip to Nevada to drop some coin and try my luck, but one thing I never do is enter a sports book.
 To me that’s a fools bet.

 But take a look back: the history of sports has examples: The Black Sox, Pete Rose, the 1987 Phoenix Suns drugs/gambling scandal, Phoenix Hockey gambling (Rick Tocchet), Mike Vick and Dogfighting, Paul Hornung and Alex Karras, Denny McClain, Art Schlichter, Michael Jordan (allegedly) are all sports figures who were involved in gambling.
+This isn’t surprising considering there are thousands of gambling websites located all around the world, including BetFred, PaddyPower and sbobet.ag.
 And those are the ones that just a cursory check of the internet.

 And then there’s former NBA ref Tim Donaghy.
 Adam Silver wants to convince me that the NBA is on the up and up?
 That’s a tough enough sell, and now you want to bring gambling in?